tbohart/test/README.md

-# test
+# UVSD Git Workshop Nov 5 2024
-for a workshop on nov 5 2024 by UVSD
+for a workshop on nov 5 2024 by UVSD, covering the basics of git